Spomky-Labs/u2f-php/doc/PublicKeyCredentialCreation.md

 There are two steps to perform with this object:

-* Data loading
+* Load the data
-* Verification against the creation options and the challenge set above
+* Verify the loaded data against the creation options set above

 ## Prerequisites